lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Deserialization reverses this process, separating r from ph, raising an error in the event that the input is malformed.
-The following describes how to instantiate a DeserializePreHashToken(bytes) function for a given composite algorithm represented by `<OID>`.
+The following describes how to instantiate a DeserializePreHashToken(bytes) function.

 ~~~
-Composite-ML-DSA<OID>.DeserializePreHashToken(bytes) -> (r, ph)
+DeserializePreHashToken(bytes) -> (r, ph)

 Explicit inputs:

   bytes   An encoded prehash token

-Implicit inputs mapped from <OID>:
+Implicit inputs:

-  PH      The Message Digest Algorithm for pre-hashing.
+  None

 Output:

   r       The 32 byte signature randomizer.

   ph      The pre-hashed value representating the has of the randomizer
           concatenated with the Message which is 'PH(r || M)'.

 Deserialization Process: